gardener/machine-spec/spec.md

 This RPC will be called by the CMI-Client to shutdown a particular machine.
 This optional RPC MIGHT try to shutdown machines before deleting them.
 It might also be used in future for features such as restarting a machine.

-- If a VM corresponding to the machine `Name` is present and has accepted termination request (or) is already in terminated state, then the Plugin MUST reply `0 OK`.
+- If a VM corresponding to the `MachineName` is present and has accepted termination request (or) is already in terminated state, then the Plugin MUST reply `0 OK`.
 - The plugin SHALL only act on machines belonging to the cluster-id/cluster-name obtained from the `ProviderSpec`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `ShutDownMachineRequest` to communicate with the provider.
 - The plugin can OPTIONALLY make use of the `LastKnownState` field to decode the state of the VM operation based on the last known state of the VM.
 This can be useful to restart/continue an operations which are mean't to be atomic.